Freelancing has long been popular, but the COVID-19 pandemic has put it to the forefront.

 The first step is to market your service to a crowd of individuals who are in desperate need of it.
 To broaden your connections and get your name out there, create profiles on several freelance networks.

-So that Companies and professionals will be able to find you this way, and you’ll be surrounded by only possible clients.
+Companies and professionals will be able to find you this way, and you’ll be surrounded by only possible clients.

 On Refrens, for example, you can build a professional profile.
 All of your skills, experience, education, portfolio, and other fundamental information are entered.
 This way, potential clients may look over your profile and see if you’re the right person for the position.
 Clients may also ask additional questions through platforms like these to get to know you better before deciding to hire you.